Inventory Analytics Guide

-To make better inventory optimization decisions, consider implementing tools and systems that help you track important inventory metrics using automation.
+To make better inventory optimisation decisions, consider implementing tools and systems that help you track important inventory metrics using automation.

 Since inventory is constantly moving throughout the supply chain, inventory automation tools and other systems can help you ensure you’re not leaving any money on the able.

 “We also have easy ways to manage subscription orders as well as expiration dates and lot numbers, so inventory goes in First In, First Out (FIFO).”